Frequently Asked Questions¶

 What is TAPPaaS?¶

-TAPPaaS (The Application Platform as a Service) is an open-source platform designed to simplify deploying and managing applications on Kubernetes.
-It provides a developer-friendly interface while leveraging the power and flexibility of Kubernetes underneath.
+TAPPaaS (Trusted Automated Private Platform as a Service) is an open-source platform designed to simplify deploying and managing self-hosted applications on Proxmox virtualization.
+It provides enterprise-class capabilities with automated setup, security, backup, and identity management.

 Is TAPPaaS free to use?¶